awsdocs/aws-powershell-user-guide/doc_source/pstools-installing-specifying-region.md

  **To view a list of all available AWS Regions**

 From the PowerShell command prompt, type the following command\.
-Note that the third column identifies which Region is the default for your current session\.
+The third column in the sample output identifies which Region is the default for your current session\.

 ```
 PS > Get-AWSRegion